Sanrax/flashcart-guides/docs/cart-guides/dsone.md

         - `scfw.sc`

+    1. If you'd like to be able to use cheats on your games, download a [cheat database.](https://gbatemp.net/threads/deadskullzjrs-nds-i-cheat-databases.488711){target="_blank"}

+    1. You will need the `usrcheat.dat` file from the download link in the post.
+Copy this file into the `_pico` folder on your SD card.

     1. Create a `Games` folder in your SD card root, and place any `.nds` game ROMs you'd like to play inside.

     1. The files on your SD card should now look like this: